 UNIT 3 FUND

-The Unit 3 Fund is a pool of $140,000 to be disbursed to eligible members to offset expenses incurred for (a) attendance at an academic or pedagogical conference, and (b) to offset expenses related to your teaching.
-Applications are processed and funds are disbursed three times a year, with more information on the page linked above.
+The Unit 3 Fund is a pool of $180,000 to be disbursed to eligible members to offset expenses incurred for (a) attendance at an academic or pedagogical conference, and (b) to offset expenses related to your teaching.
+Applications are processed and funds are disbursed once per year, with more information on the page linked above.
+Please contact VP2 at vp2@cupe3902.org for questions.

 Professional Expenses Reimbursement Account (PERA)